alicebarbe/HackCambridge2021/mindSpore/README.md

 ## Requirments

-In order to use MindSpore window operating system is required.
+In order to use MindSpore, Windows-x64 is required.
 Python 3.7.5 must be installed, you can find how to do so here ().
 For this project we have created a citual environment local to this repository.

 ### Create a Virtual Env  for Python 3.7 with virtualenv